 Discover the Space in the Museum of Cosmonautics

-You can visit a lot of museums in Moscow as there are a wealth of them to choose from.
+You can visit a lot of museums in Moscow as there is a wealth of them to choose from.
 Such as the Memorial Museum of Cosmonautics which is as interesting for its exhibits as it is for its facade.

 Get Away from the City Buzz in the Zoo

 And if you get tired of metropolitan life, you can escape to one of Moscow’s leisure time retreats such as the Zoo.
 It’s one of the biggest in Europe, inhabiting thousands of species of wild animals.
 Usually, it’s packed busy with kids and tourists as well as locals.

 This is just a quick glimpse of Russia’s capital city, and we hope it’s enough to kindle your curiosity.
 There’s a lot to see and a few days’ trip is usually not enough, but it’s one of the most engaging trips you can have in Europe.